 The Critical Care Units (CCU) at UPMC McKeesport are located on 5 Mansfield and 6 Mansfield (overflow only).

 Visitation is open 24/7.
 Visitors are permitted at night with approval of the nurse, but after 8 p.m. anyone in the hospital must have a visitor's badge.
 To get a visitor's badge, you must go to the Emergency Department and be screened by Security personnel.

 Top of page

 What to bring/ what not to bring

-- Flowers are permitted in patient rooms, including the Intensive Care Unit.
+- Flowers are permitted in patient rooms, except on the Critical Care Unit (CCU).

 - Please check with the nurse before offering a patient anything to eat or drink.

 - People who are coughing, sneezing, or ill must not visit.